andre-meseiro/andre-meseiro/README.md

 - 🎮 Esports enthusiast and former captain of team A + member of ESPN Esports Club.
 - 👨‍💻 Great teamworker, critical thinker and problem solver.

-You can contact me through my email andrefpmeseiro123@gmail.com or on LinkedIn linkedin.com/in/andre-meseiro.
+You can contact me through my email andrefpmeseiro123@gmail.com or on LinkedIn at linkedin.com/in/andre-meseiro.

 ## Tools and Languages
 [<img align="left" alt="Java" width="60px" src="https://1000logos.net/wp-content/uploads/2020/09/Java-Logo.png" />][github]